prof18/feed-flow/assets/storecopy/base/store_copy.md

 ## Screenshot 1

-All your feeds in your pocket
+All your feeds
+in your pocket

 ## Screenshot 3

+Import your
-Import your existing collection
+existing collection

 ## Screenshot 4

-Open the articles in your favourite browser
+Open the articles
+in your favourite browser

 ## Screenshot 5

-Enjoy a clutter-free reader mode
+Enjoy a clutter-free
+reader mode

+## Banner image

+minimalistic RSS Reader